-We strive to support people in living their best lives.
-It’s a key concept behind both the services we provide and the way Benchmates work together.
-To this end, we put our collective thoughts to paper, and created two resources that truly reflect Bench-life, and the core values that guide us.
+Bench strives to support people in living their best lives.
+It’s a key concept behind both the services they provide and the way Benchmates work together.
+To this end, they put their collective thoughts to paper, and created two resources that truly reflect Bench-life, and the core values that guide them.

 Why the name Bench?